-The Fukushima Dai-Ichi Nuclear Power Station is located in the towns of Futaba and Ohkuma, 250km north of Tokyo city in Japan.
+The Fukushima Dai-Ichi Nuclear Power Station is an out of commission nuclear plant located in the towns of Futaba and Ohkuma, 250km north of Tokyo city in Japan.
 The first unit of the nuclear station was commissioned in 1971.
-In total the station has six boiling water reactors which together have a power generation capacity of 4.7GW.
+In total, the station has six boiling water reactors which together have a power generation capacity of 4.69GW.

 Fukushima Dai-Ichi was the first nuclear plant to be constructed and operated entirely by Tokyo Electric Power Company (TEPCO).

 Units 1, 2, 3 and 4 of the nuclear complex were damaged in a series of events after the 11 March 2011 earthquake (Tohoku-Chihou-Taiheiyou-Oki Earthquake) and tsunami that struck the nation.

 The earthquake had cut off the power supply needed to pump cooling water into the damaged reactors.
 A portion of the fuel rods that create heat through nuclear reaction was exposed due to the failure of the cooling system caused by the tsunami.
 This failure resulted in nuclear explosion in the reactors.

 Efforts to cool the reactor vessels with seawater and boric acid failed.
 The evacuation zone around the nuclear complex was increased from 9km to 19km and was further extended to 30km radius after the explosion of Unit 3.

 The total installed capacity of the six boiling water reactor units is 4,696MW.
 Unit 1 has an installed capacity of 460MW, Units 2, 3, 4 and 5 each have 784MW capacity and Unit 6 is rated at 1,100MW.